 We encourage study of DFP collections by both Duke and outside researchers and students through visits to collections, loans, and cast exchanges.
-In addition, we are actively making digital 3D images of DFP specimens available for download and research through MorphoSource.
+In addition, we are actively making digital 3-D images of DFP specimens available for download and research through MorphoSource.

-The Division of Fossil Primates maintains an active field and laboratory research program.
+The Division of Fossil Primates also maintains an active field and laboratory research program.
 Ongoing field projects include work in the Eocene and Oligocene of the Fayum region of Egypt and collection of subfossil giant lemurs in the Pleistocene and Holocene of Madagascar.
-Read more about projects in Egypt, Madagascar, India and Wyoming.
+Read more about projects in Egypt, Madagascar, India, and Wyoming.

-Director: Gregg F. Gunnell, PhD
+Director: Gregg F. Gunnell, Ph.D.

 Staff Specialist: Catherine Riddle

-Donations play a huge part in the curation, preservation, and field expeditions for our Department.
-If you wish to make a donation please contact our office.
-A special thanks to the following for their generous support:
+Donations play a huge part in the curation and preservation of our fossil specimens and in field expeditions of our Department.
+If you wish to make a donation, please click the button below or feel free to contact our office directly.
+We would love to hear from you!